Profile information

 You can contact them directly for more information.Accommodation

-Visitors can choose to tent camp by the creek or on the edge of the land next to an apple orchard with a panoramic view of the mountains.
-There is also a small travel trailer available with a bed and dresser (we built it ourselves, inspired by Whoville houses) next to our cabins.
+There are a few buildings/bedrooms scattered around the land that are available, but they are not climate controlled yet.
+Visitors can also choose to tent camp by the creek or on the edge of the land next to an apple orchard with a panoramic view of the mountains.
 We have a 30 amp hookup for vanlifers and RVers.
-We have a small, climate controlled common-space music room that will be available in bad weather as well.
+We have a small, climate controlled common-space music room.
 There is a shower, laundry and bathhouse attached to one of the cabins that is available for guests and has hot water.
 We cook most meals and are happy to include you in all facets of meal preparations and consumption.
 We can provide all your meals during your stay.
+There is an outdoor kitchen open to everyone at all hours.

 What else ...